geoserver/geoserver-history/doc/user/source/data-directory/data-dir-intro.rst

    * The spatial extent of the dataset
    * The default style used by the WMS when rendering the layer

-TODO: document info.xml in more detail
+.. todo:: document info.xml in more detail
-TODO: write a "todo" role extension :)

 data
 ----